MaibornWolff/clean-air/documentation/README.md

 ## Software

 Use a tool like e.g. [ESPHome-Flasher](https://github.com/esphome/esphome-flasher) to flash the latest release onto your Wemos.
-IF you'd like to build the software yourself, the Building section.
+If you'd like to build the software yourself, go to the Building section.

 ### Building